 - Futakoi had Ojou twins infatuated with Nozomu, who tried this.
 They had to improve their cooking skills all the way from Lethal Chef level first.

 - In Sangatsu no Lion, Hina's attempts to get closer to Takahashi involve winning him over with meals that she cooked.
 Her first attempt ends in failure due to her shyness hindering her ability to give it after his game...which is probably for the best.
 The second attempt, with the advice from Akari, is a curry rice meal topped with kaarage and onsen egg.
 She fares much better.

-- In Sakura-sou no Pet na Kanojo, Misaki makes a lunch for Jin in episode 13, although writing "I love you" in it turns him off.
+- In The Pet Girl of Sakurasou, Misaki makes a lunch for Jin in episode 13, although writing "I love you" in it turns him off.
 This gives Mashiro the idea to learn cooking from Sorata.

-- In the last volume of the The Kingof Fighters: KYO manga, Athena wants Kyo, Yuki and Kensou to join her in her School Festival performance.
+- In the last volume of The King of Fighters: KYO manga, Athena wants Kyo, Yuki and Kensou to join her in her School Festival performance.
 She invokes the trope via making a good Chinese mushroom recipe and inviting them over for dinner, then telling them her plans when they're at the table — and it works.
 Too bad the Festival is crashed by Goenitz.

 - In Keroro Gunsou when Giroro meets Natsumi for the second time, he gives her a baked sweet potato he just cooked up.
 It's apparently so delicious Natsumi decides not to kick him out of the Hinata's Back yard.

 - Parodied in the Captain Tsubasa original anime.
 Sanae is trying to gather her courage to ask Tsubasa out and decides to bring him sandwiches... but while he does like her food, he totally misses her advances.
 Being a tsundere, she finally gets fed up and goes away, with Tsubasa being all "...
 WTF?!"